RustMagazine/rustmagazine/content/issue-4/how-tokio-schedule-tasks.md

 If flush and compact run in the same runtime, there is no further explanation needed.
 But how do they affect each other when running in different runtimes?
 I wrote a [minimal program](https://github.com/jiacai2050/tokio-debug) to reproduce this.

 This program has two runtimes, one for IO and one for CPU scenarios.
 All requests should take only 50ms but actual time is longer due to blocking API used in the CPU scenario.
-IO has no blocking so should cost around 50ms, but some tasks, especially io-5 and io-6, cost roughly 1s:
+IO has no blocking so should cost around 50ms, but some tasks, especially `io-5` and `io-6`, their cost are roughly 1s:
 ```bash
 [2023-08-06T02:58:49.679Z INFO  foo] io-5 begin
 [2023-08-06T02:58:49.871Z TRACE reqwest::connect::verbose] 93ec0822 write (vectored): b"GET /io-5 HTTP/1.1\r\naccept: */*\r\nhost: 127.0.0.1:8080\r\n\r\n"